 What if someone in another jurisdiction brings a support application against me?

-If you live in PEI and someone from another jurisdiction brings a support application against you under the ISO Act, the steps will be:
+If you live in PEI and someone from another jurisdiction brings an interjurisdictional support application against you, the steps will be:

-- The Supreme Court of Prince Edward Island will receive support application package from the other party (“the applicant”) and schedule a court hearing in PEI.
+- The Supreme Court of Prince Edward Island will receive the support application package from the other party (the applicant) and schedule a court hearing in PEI.

 - The other party’s support application;

 - A Notice to Appear that states the date and time of the court hearing (in PEI).
 Note: You are required by law to attend the court hearing.
 It is to your benefit to attend so that you can present your evidence and arguments to the court.
 If you do not attend the hearing, the court may grant a support order in your absence.

 - The ISO forms you will need to complete and submit prior to the hearing date; and

 - A list of information (e.g. about your financial situation) that you need to provide prior to the court hearing date.
 Note: If you do not have a lawyer and you need help to complete the ISO forms to respond to the child support application, you may contact a Child Support Guidelines Officer for assistance ((902)368-6220).